amsa/doop/doop_in_details.md

 Doop provides git-like branches for data on database level.

 ##Data In Doop
-Like all RDBMS, data in doop is organized by tables which contain fields and rows.
+Like all RDBMS, data in Doop is organized by tables which contain fields and rows.
-Besides that, Doop provides another layout of abstraction: branch.
+Besides that, Doop provides another layer of abstraction: branch.

 A database can have different branches such that in different branch, data and schema of tables can be different; also, you can merge the data/scheme from different branches into one.